mars-uoit/salt_tools/README.md

   ```
   python scripts/run_to_kitti.py --run_dir /path/to/localization_response/run_XXX --out_dir /path/to/output --gt_map /path/to/autowalk/pseudo_gt/cloud.ply --poses /path/autowalk/pseudo_gt/poses/00.txt  --debug --extended
   ```
 * **run_to_mcap.py -** Converts as much data from a localization response run to MCAP ROS2 Humble format as possible with standard message types.
-The script was written without the need for a ROS2 installation allowing easier use for people not using ROS2.
+The script was written without the need for a ROS2 installation, allowing easier use for people not using ROS2.
 A KITTI poses.txt file can be provided to add a ground truth pose.
 MCAP files can be visualized quickly in Foxglove using the salt_foxglove_layout.json.

   ```
   python scripts/run_to_mcap.py --run_dir /path/to/localization_response/run_XXX --out_dir /path/to/output --kitti_poses /path/to/kitti/poses/XXX.txt